CYBER-MRINAL/HIDDEN-SCRIPT/README.md

 Puzzel for Hackers not for script kiddey

 ## HACK4DHARMA
 - Read and do your job.
+Just do it and fuck it off.